ralph-groupscholar/groupscholar-review-queue-forecaster/ralph-progress.md

 ## Iteration 8
 - Added an insight deck that flags SLA risk, throughput slowdowns, latency regression, and queue coverage gaps.
 - Extended CLI output and JSON payloads with the new insight summaries plus added tests.

+## Iteration 9
+- Added markdown ops brief export with queue snapshot, trends, priority items, and insights.
+- Documented the brief output option and added test coverage for the new brief builder.